amirelhawy/Campgain-Agent-preformance/README.md

 # Campgain-and-Agent-preformance
 𝗗𝗮𝘁𝗮 𝗰𝗹𝗲𝗮𝗻𝗶𝗻𝗴
-- the project is about track the campaign performance and the agent productivty first step the data needed to clean , using python to acessce the data and calculate the percentage of the null values all the columns with more than 70% null values will be deleted as it is not usefull
+- The project is about tracking campaign performance and agent productivity.
+The first stage is to clean the data by using Python to access the data and figure out the percentage of null values.
+Any columns with more than 70% empty values will be eliminated since they are useless.

 ![ScreenShot_20230105154031](https://user-images.githubusercontent.com/61375401/210793486-6bf37c8b-99bc-4d74-820b-4b6f8323d0c7.jpeg)